Deloitte-ngerard/DevSecOps-GenAI/readme.md

 2. Open the app in your web browser using the provided URL.

-3. Follow the steps in the Streamlit interface to use STRIDE GPT.
+3. Follow the steps in the Streamlit interface.

 ### Option 2: Using Docker Container

 1. Run the Docker container, mounting the `.env` file:

     ```bash
-    docker run -p 8501:8501 --env-file .env mrwadams/stridegpt
+    docker run -p 8501:8501 --env-file .env <Name of Docker Image>
     ```
     This command will start the container, map port 8501 (default for Streamlit apps) from the container to your host machine, and load the environment variables from the `.env` file.

 2. Open a web browser and navigate to `http://localhost:8501` to access the app running inside the container.

-3. Follow the steps in the Streamlit interface to use STRIDE GPT.
+3. Follow the steps in the Streamlit interface.

 Note: When you run the application (either locally or via Docker), it will automatically load the environment variables you've set in the `.env` file.
 This will pre-fill the API keys in the application interface.